Bennit History, Family Crest & Coats of Arms

 The surname Bennit was first found in Perthshire where "Benedictus, son of Walter de Sancto Edmundo, witnessed a charter of sale of land in Perth, 1219.
 Benedict the dean (decanus) witnessed the gift of the mill of Wystoun to the Hospital of Soltre in 1249.
 The fame of Saint Benedict (480-543) the patriarch of the Western monks made the name popular. "

-Important Dates for the Bennit family
+Early History of the Bennit family

 This web page shows only a small excerpt of our Bennit research.
 Another 235 words (17 lines of text) covering the years 1066, 1200, 1300, 1300, 1249, 1402, 1459, 1563, 1588, 1527, 1594, 1603, 1604, 1652, 1743, 1822, 1793, 1883, 1797, 1836, 1795, 1872, 1250 and are included under the topic Early Bennit History in all our PDF Extended History products and printed products wherever possible.